gwenlake/ecomer-python/README.md

-# Ecomer Python Library
+<h1 align="center">Ecomer Data Python Library</h1>

-The Ecomer Python library provides convenient access to the Ecomer API from applications written in the Python language.
+The Ecomer Python library provides convenient access to the Ecomer Data API from applications written in the Python language.